Mohmed3del/DevOps-project/Ansible/README.md

 # Ansible Automation

-This directory contains Ansible playbooks and roles used for automating various tasks in the Demo-DevOps-project.
+This directory contains Ansible playbooks and roles used for automating various tasks in the DevOps-project.
 Ansible provides a powerful way to manage configurations and perform repetitive tasks efficiently.

 ## Table of Contents